mph-/lcapy/doc/install.rst

 Requirements
 ============

 Lcapy requires the following Python packages: scipy, sympy, numpy, matplotlib, networkx.
 These are automatically loaded when using pip.
+It is recommended that a virtual environment is used.

 For schematic drawing you require: